HEADSHOTS

 ◆

-Inspired, exposed, whatever you may be feeling, congratulations—you're only human.
+Inspired or exposed...whatever you may be feeling, congratulations are in order—you're human.
 Need a break to strip the em-dashes out of that high-stakes post your robot helped you write?
 Go for it.
 Next time, try adding this to your prompt:

 Write so it sounds like ME—on a full night's sleep and a strong cup of coffee.
 I don't want my ideas dismissed or discounted as anything but my own, so no em-dashes or neurolinguistic trickery.
 I was a [C] student in English and would prefer not to advertise that I'm using a performance enhancing droid.